BadwaterBay/intelli-trip-planner/README.md

   - `yarn test` will run preset tests.
 However, this is a dummy for now, because we haven't written any tests yet.
 This is to show that we are aware of the importance of unit testing.
 - If you run into problems with dependencies:
   - Try `yarn --frozen-lockfile` to see if it solves your problems.
-  - If not, run `yarn refresh` to remove all dependencies in the `node_modules` directory and reinstall them.
+  - If not, run `yarn refresh` to remove all dependencies in the `node_modules` directory and do a clean install of dependencies.

 ## Contributing to Intelli Trip Planner